 Our goal is to promote environmental awareness and facilitate hands-on learning for both our students and volunteers by restoring one acre of oyster habitat in Choctawhatchee Bay.
 Community stewards, students, and CBA staff colonize newly constructed reef breakwaters with community-grown oysters.

-Volunteers must sign up completing the interactive volunteer form and contact one of the Program Coordinators.
+Volunteers must sign up completing the interactive volunteer form and contact our Program Coordinators: